HealthSamurai/documentation/api-1/bulk-api-1/import-from-a-bucket.md

 ### `aidbox.bulk/load-from-bucket`

-It allows loading data from a bunch of `.ndjson` files on an AWS bucket directly to the Aidbox database with maximum performance.
+It allows loading data from a bunch of `.ndjson.gz` files on an AWS bucket directly to the Aidbox database with maximum performance.

+{% hint style="warning" %}
+**Be careful** You should run *only one* replica of aidbox to use `aidbox.bulk/load-from-bucket` operation.
+{% endhint %}

 ### Files content and naming requirement